NirmitSawant/Smart_radio/README.md

 - Plays several radio stations
 - Changes color according to the radio stations pref.
 - Play Pause button
-- Continue even if the app is in background
+- Continues to play even if the app is in background

 ## Screenshots: